ldhop/ldhop/README.md

-# ldfyn - Follow Your Nose through Linked Data resources
+# ldhop - Follow your nose through Linked Data resources

 Start with a resource, and then follow your nose through the Knowledge graph, discover and fetch new resources, and keep following your nose